pydio/pydio-doc-howto/auth_troubleshooting_ldapad.md

 ### Php LDAP extension
-The first thing to check when trying to connect to an LDAP-based directory is that your php does have the LDAP Extension active.
+The first thing you need to check when you're trying to connect to an LDAP-based directory is that your php does have the LDAP Extension enabled.

+On Linux Distributions you generaly use : `install php-ldap` it can be aptitude yum curl ... & it can also depend on your php version too.

 See http://php.net/manual/en/ldap.installation.php and particularly the comments for many ways of installing this extension, depending on your server OS.